rclone/rclone/docs/content/docs.md

 `with'quote`.

 If you leave off the `=parameter` then rclone will substitute `=true` which works very well with flags.
-For example to use s3 configured in the environment you could use:
+For example, to use s3 configured in the environment you could use:

     rclone lsd :s3,env_auth: